+This is the third time that Liberty Marketing will take to the stage at OiConf.
 Cardiff – Tick.
 Bristol – Tick.
 And now onto our biggest show to date.
-Here we sit down with two of the team to hear a little about what they do and what we should expect from their latest in a hat-trick of OiConf outings.
+Here we sit down with two of the team to hear a little about what they do and what we should expect from the latest in their hat-trick of OiConf outings.

 Paul Hunter, Marketing Manager

 This isn’t your first OiConf.
 What did you make of the last show?